J0JIng/GasSentinel/README.md

   320°C, & \text{if } 12.46s \leq t \leq 18.34s.
 \end{cases}
 ```
 where the undefined intervals are transition (i.e. ramp-up/down) periods.
-This heater activity is responsible of the majority of the power consumption (>12mA), where other loads (i.e. microcontroller+RF) are negligible.
+This heater activity is responsible for the majority of the power consumption (>12mA), where other loads (i.e. microcontroller+RF) are negligible.
 Hence, the battery life is almost directly proportional to the measurement duty cycle.
 For this particular application, a duty cycle of 25% was found to yield a good balance between response time (73.36s) and power consumption (avg.
 2.1mA).
 <br><br>

 ## Design